amplication/docs/docs/plugins/example-plugin.md

 - We use Prisma as a ORM and Prisma supports MySQL as a provider - changing the provider on Prisma Schema.
 - We use environment variable for the Prisma schema database’s URL and for the docker-compose values - change the environment variables where needed and their values.
-- Unexpected behaviors: the Prisma’s MySQL provider does not support lists of primitive types
+- Unexpected behaviors: the Prisma MySQL provider does not support lists of primitive types

 Translating the above sections to events: